 Military diversion can last up to two years.
 Upon completion of the program, the person’s record is ordered sealed and destroyed.

 Greg further described how there is no strict nexus requirement between the mental health condition and the commission of the crime as there is in other programs such as the court’s new mental health diversion program under 1001.36.

-The client then gave Greg his DD-214 to document his military service and, perhaps not so coincidentally, our client had been already receiving treatment through the Long Beach VA for alcohol abuse, something he began doing while in the military before he was discharged two years ago.
+The client then gave Greg his DD-214 to document his military service and, perhaps not so coincidentally, our client had been already receiving treatment through the Long Beach VA for alcohol abuse, something he began suffering from while in the military before he was discharged two years ago.

 Greg then went to the Torrance Superior Court on the day for the arraignment, bringing with him the client’s DD-214, his proof of treatment in the Long Beach VA already and proof of attending AA meetings, as Greg suggested just because judges do have discretion to deny such a request for military diversion.

 Greg read the police report for the first time once getting to court.
 It was not pretty.
 Our client had a 0.24% BAC.
 According to the police officer writing the report, our client stated, “I drank too much” over and over.

 Greg then approached the Redondo Beach City Prosecutor handling the case to advise her that our client was a U.S. Navy veteran and we’d be asking the judge to impose military diversion under Penal Code § 1001.80.
 We showed the prosecutor the client’s DD-214 to show his military service and we provided a letter from the Long Beach Veteran’s Administration showing he was receiving treatment for an alcohol abuse syndrome.